christetreault/dmp-photo-booth-legacy-module-templates/README.md

 dmp-photo-booth-modules
 =======================

-Extra modules for DMP Photo Booth
+This repository contains stubs, in C, for each DMP Photo Booth module type.
+Feel free to use these as the basis for your DMP Photo Booth modules!